pixelhumain/GoGoCartoJs/docs/configuration.md

   "delete": // Open a popup dialog and send delete request to your server "report":  // Open a report dialog and send a report request to your server

-  "sendMail": // view or send a mail to an Element. this security.hideMailsByShowingSendMailButton
+  "sendMail": // send an mail to an Element

   "listMode": // access to list mode